Changing schools and holiday pay

 This advice is about resigning from your current teaching position.
 It describes the period of notice a teacher should give their school, and what effect there may be on holiday pay

-Uncertainty about what day to give is common because of variability in school start dates, so if unsure please contact your field officer.
+Uncertainty about the timing of a resignation and effective dates are common because of variability in school start dates, so if unsure please contact your field officer.

-It will certainly help avoid any problems if your current school notifies Novopay that you are transferring to another school.
+If you are moving to a new role, it will help avoid problems if your current school notifies Education Payroll that you are transferring to another school.

-If your job continues into the next school year your school should let Education Payroll know.
-Similarly if you are moving to a new school immediately after the holidays, ask your current school to inform Education Payroll.
+If you are moving to a new school immediately after the holidays, ask your current school to inform Education Payroll.
 This may allow you to continue to be paid fortnightly.

 When changing school and moving from one fixed term position to another fixed term position, work with both schools to set suitable end and start dates to minimise loss of holiday pay.